tier2tickets/Knowledge-Base/content/integration/sso.rst

 This guide will explain and demonstrate how to set up SSO (using Microsofts SAML implementation)

+This is an optional step, but once it is enabled all subaccounts will be expected to use SSO for logging in.
+The superuser account will always have the option of using the standard username/password authentication method just in case there is some issue with the identity provider.

 Introduction to Permissions, Groups, and Claims
 ----------------------------------------------------